Dozodouzo/supybot-git/README.md

   information about the repository.
 All interaction with the repository is limited to these channels.

-* `branch`: *Optional.* The branch to follow for this repository.
-If you want to follow multiple branches, you need to define multiple repository sections with different nicknames.
-Default: master.
+* `branches`: *Optional.* Space-separated list fo branches to follow for this repository.
+Accepts wildcards, '*' means all branches, 'release*' all branches beginnning with 'release'.
+Default: master

 * `commit link`: *Optional.* A format string describing how to link to a particular commit.
 These links may appear in commit notifications from the